Tessel Middag

-Tessel Tina Middag ([ˈtɛsəl ˈtinaː ˈmɪdɑx]; born 23 December 1992) is a Dutch footballer who plays as a midfielder for Rangers in the Scottish Women's Premier League and the Dutch national team, representing the country at the 2015 FIFA Women's World Cup.
+Tessel Tina Middag ([ˈtɛsəl ˈtinaː ˈmɪdɑx]; born 23 December 1992) is a Dutch footballer who plays as a midfielder for Wellington Phoenix in the A-League Women and the Dutch national team, representing the country at the 2015 FIFA Women's World Cup.
 She previously played for ADO Den Haag, AFC Ajax, Manchester City, West Ham United, and Fiorentina.

 Club career

 ADO Den Haag

 Middag joined ADO Den Haag in 2011.
 During her debut season, she scored ten goals in eighteen matches.
 Middag also won the Eredivisie and KNVB Women's Cup with ADO Den Haag.

 Ajax

 Middag signed with AFC Ajax in 2012.
 She made 94 appearances for the club, during which she scored 15 goals and again won the KNVB Women's Cup in 2014.

 Manchester City

 On 3 June 2016, Manchester City announced they had signed Middag.
 She made her debut for the club after being brought off the bench against Liverpool on 30 June and was voted Player of the Match by the Official Supporters Club.
 She made her first start for the club on 2 July against Aston Villa and scored a goal in the first half of match.
 In May 2017, Middag suffered an ACL injury during a Spring Series match against Reading.
 After nine months out, Middag made her return on 21 March 2018, entering as an 81st minute substitute in a Champions League quarter-final against Linköpings FC.
 Middag left Manchester City at the end of the 2017–18 season upon the expiry of her contract having made three appearances in her final season with the team.